 The HotSpark® HS17HEC high-energy coil (epoxy-filled) has 1.7 Ω primary resistance (for 6- and 8-cylinder applications only).

-The HotSpark® HS34HEC high-energy coil (epoxy-filled) has 3.4 Ω primary resistance (for 4-cylinder applications) - TEMPORARILY OUT OF STOCK
+The HotSpark® HS34HEC high-energy coil (epoxy-filled) has 3.4 Ω primary resistance (for 4-cylinder applications)

 The following 12-volt replacement Bosch® coils should be compatible with the Hot-Spark electronic ignition module (4-cylinder):